Capital Architecture

 The distribution mechanics align investor returns, human capital incentives, and institutional social impact through a single legal structure.

 The waterfall is not a policy framework.
 It is a legal document.
 Every stage executes according to its terms.
-The philanthropic commitment in Step 5 is as contractually binding as the investor return threshold in Step 1.
+The bifurcation at Step 1 is as contractually binding as the philanthropic commitment in Step 4.
 That is the architectural distinction between a values-aligned investment firm and a firm that holds values and also manages capital.

 1